 - Be aware of lights and shadows.
 Interior photography can be tricky.
 Because of the odd shadows that a flash can cast, it is best not to use one if at all possible.
 (Shadows from light fixtures and ceiling fans are the most distracting.)
 We recommend taking your photos during daylight when the room is at its brightest.
 Even with strong natural light, it helps to turn on every overhead light and lamp available in the room.
 Turn off ceiling fans to avoid “blur blades” in the photos.
 Unlike shadows created by a flash, shadows created by sunlight flooding into a room are generally very appealing, so don’t be afraid to include them.

 - Also be aware of reflections – mirrors are the most obvious to look out for, but glass picture frames, shower door enclosures, French doors with glass and shiny appliances are other “trouble spots.”

-From now until May 31, 2014 you can submit photos of your finished Donald A. Gardner home for a chance to be published in our nationally distributed and best-selling magazine “Designer Dream Homes” plus, you could also win a $500 VISA gift card and have your photos featured on our website and Social Media sites found on Facebook, Pinterest, Houzz, Zillow and more.
+Submit photos of your finished Donald A. Gardner home for a chance to be published in our nationally distributed and best-selling magazine “Designer Dream Homes Presents” plus, you could have your photos featured on our website and Social Media sites including on Facebook, Instagram, Pinterest, and Houzz.